Tag: National Park

 ▶ Quick Facts

-Why It’s FamousThousands of rhyolite rock pinnacles known as the “Wonderland of Rocks”
+Why It’s FamousThousands of rhyolite rock pinnacles, balanced rocks, and spires known as the “Wonderland of Rocks”

 AdmissionFree — no entrance or parking fees

-CampgroundBonita Canyon — 23 sites, reservation-only, vehicle length restrictions apply
+CampgroundBonita Canyon — 23 sites, reservation-only via recreation.gov; vehicle length limit typically 29 feet

 The Turkey Creek Caldera